There has been a lot of soul-searching and prognostication of late about how higher ed will move into the post-pandemic era.

 Recently, I moderated a virtual roundtable on the extraordinary new challenges colleges and universities are facing as the impact of the pandemic continues to unfold and questions of sustainability and new paths forward remain unclear.
 In this webinar, Lessons in Leadership: From Crisis to Recovery in Higher Education, convened by Marcum LLP, one of the largest independent public accounting and advisory services firms in the country, I posed this and other questions to a stellar group of thinkers and educators.

-Yves Salomon-Fernandez, President of Greenfield Community College, spoke candidly about being a college president on the front lines of steering her institution through the last year and how those challenges have shaped planning going forward.
+Yves Salomon-Fernandez, former President of Greenfield Community College, spoke candidly about being a college president on the front lines of steering her institution through the last year and how those challenges have shaped planning going forward.

 Alexander Kafka, The Chronicle of Higher Education’s senior editor, discussed a question he recently posed — can higher education be saved?